OrangeSodahub/OrangeSodahub.github.io/blogsite-creat-note/index.md

 2. Creat a new repository and give it name "XXX.github.io".
 "XXX" equals to your account name.
 Besides the name can only be this one, not any others.
 That's the only rule.

 3. Then we need Git.
-(If you don't have or don't know, here[Git][https://www.zonlin.cn/Git/]) Go back to your root directory and run the CMD command **hugo**, if no errors or warnings occur then your site is already successfully post to a new folder named "**public**" in the root.
+(If you don't have or don't know it, here[Git][https://www.zonlin.cn/Git/]) Go back to your root directory and run the CMD command **hugo**, if no errors or warnings occur then your site is already successfully post to a new folder named "**public**" in the root.
 Change the current directory to "**public**", right-click to choose the "**Git bash here**" then a new command line window will start.
 Now we need to connect the local repostiory with the remote repostiory(Github repo), use git commands:

    ```
    git remote add origin https://github.com/Your account name/Your repository name.git